triSYCL/sycl/clang/docs/InternalsManual.rst

 Finally, this is not just a problem for semantic analysis.
-The code generator and other clients have to be able to fold constants (e.g., to initialize global variables) and has to handle a superset of what C99 allows.
+The code generator and other clients have to be able to fold constants (e.g., to initialize global variables) and have to handle a superset of what C99 allows.
 Further, these clients can benefit from extended information.
 For example, we know that "``foo() || 1``" always evaluates to ``true``, but we can't replace the expression with ``true`` because it has side effects.